Matousse/Atlas/README.md

-# Atlas
-Atlas VNFT marketplace

-npm run dev
+npm run dev will work